pykao/Modified-3D-UNet-Pytorch/README.md

 The model works but you have to work on data loading part and training part.

-Please refer to our [BraTS2018-tumor-segmentation](https://github.com/pykao/BraTS2018-tumor-segmentation) repo if you would like to use it.
+Please refer to our [BraTS2018-tumor-segmentation](https://github.com/pykao/BraTS2018-tumor-segmentation) repo if you would like to use this model on brain tumor segmentation.